 What is a blog tour and why should you care

-Enough with the boring stuff, here’s where you matter: In the end, all the articles, photo essays, social media shares, videos and so on are directed to you.
+Enough with the boring stuff, here’s where you matter: In the end, all the articles, photo essays, social media shares, videos, and so on are directed to you.
 But as you could have imagined, there’s a slight difference between a trip someone takes for the sake of it and a blog tour.
-That’s why articles coming out of a blog tour should always be disclosed to the audience as such both because that’s what law says and to keep up a certain level of credibility.
+That’s why articles coming out of a blog tour should always be disclosed to the audience as such both because that’s what the law says and to keep up a certain level of credibility.

 Because last, but not least, in these so-called blog tours, chances of having a great experience and therefore, talking about it as a great success, are pretty high.
-DMOs and companies work hard to present an interesting program filled with excitement, nice properties, delicious eats and the best sights in the area.
+DMOs and companies work hard to present an interesting program filled with excitement, nice properties, delicious eats, and the best sights in the area.
 Usually, a very fun one.

 And the Kerala Blog Express blog tour was not different.